Archive for the ‘Uncategorized’ Category

 You see, Ian Stevens‘ CDLL bindings are a straight forward implementation of the MagickWand C API using the CDLL wrapper library.
 I’ve added some missing functions, documentation and clarified the licensing issues (now available under a BSD license) and I think this is a clean and elegant solution for a long standing problem.
 You can find a snapshot of Python MagickWand here and the latest source code there.
 Enjoy.

-→ visit mercurial repository
+→ visit github repository

 → visit original project page